 At that point, Russo and the partner exchanged lengthy emails.
-Russo sought clarification about the statement that the firm agreed to extend her FMLA but would not hold her job through the listed date, which she said meant that her return was only possible if a vacancy were open.
+Russo sought clarification about the documentation.
+Specifically, she wanted info about the statement that the firm agreed to extend her FMLA but would not hold her job through the listed date, which she said meant that her return was only possible if a vacancy were open.

 The court said the partner’s reply “muddied the waters further.”
 Specifically, he wrote that the firm “will consider you for any openings the firm has at that time.”